 ABOUT THE COURSE

-Restrictions: 1) Participants in the Marathon must be at least 16 years old and 2) Participants must be able to complete the course in 7 hours.
+1) Participants in the Marathon must be at least 13 years old

 WHAT PAST PARTICIPANTS HAVE SAID